Jukka Jalonen

 Jukka Pertti Juhani Jalonen (born 2 November 1962 in Riihimäki, Finland) is a Finnish professional ice hockey coach and former player.
 In 2011, 2019 and 2022, he led the Finnish national team to the gold medal in the IIHF World Championship, and at the 2022 Winter Olympics, he coached the team that won Finland's first ever Olympic gold in ice hockey.
-He was the head coach of Jokerit in the Kontinental Hockey League during 2016–2018 before returning to coach the Finnish national team.
+He was the head coach of Jokerit and SKA Saint Petersburg in the Kontinental Hockey League during 2012–2018 before returning to coach the Finnish national team.
+He is the only coach who has led his team to the Olympic Games, the World Championship, the World Junior (U20) Championship, and the KHL Finals.

 Playing career

 During his playing career, Jalonen appeared in two SM-liiga games for JyP HT in the 1985–86 season.
 He also played for JYP, Jääahmat and Lohi in lower divisions.

 Coaching career

 Jalonen started his coaching career with SM-Liiga sides, managing Ilves from 1992 to 1995, and Lukko during the 1996–97 season.
 Afterwards, he took over Mestis side Vaasan Sport for the 1997–98 season.
 After a one-year stint with Sport, Jalonen spent three seasons abroad.
 First, he coached HC Alleghe in Italy and then two seasons in the United Kingdom, with the Newcastle RiverKings and Newcastle Jesters in the British Ice Hockey Superleague, respectively.
 For the 2001–02 season, Jalonen returned to Finland and signed with HPK.
 He went on to spend six seasons with HPK, and led the team to remarkable success with placing third in the SM-liiga in 2001–02, 2002–03 and 2004–05.
 His era in Hämeenlinna reached a climax in 2005–06, when he led HPK to win the first Kanada-malja in the franchise history.
 The same year, he was awarded with the Kalevi Numminen trophy for being the best coach in the league.
 In his last season with HPK in 2006–07, Jalonen added yet another SM-liiga bronze medal to his record.